 - carry out credit or reference checks where your organisation is being considered as a potential supplier or service provider to CBLA.

-We reserve the right at all times to monitor, review, retain, and/or disclose any information as necessary to satisfy our obligations under applicable law, but we have no obligation to monitor the use of the website or to retain the content of any user session.
+We reserve the right at all times to monitor, review, retain, and/or disclose any information as necessary to satisfy our obligations under applicable law.

 We may otherwise collect, use or disclose your Personal Information, where the collection, use or disclosure is:

-- required or authorised by law, including without limitation the Australian Privacy Principles under the Australian Privacy Act 1988 (Cth) (Australian Privacy Act) and the (EU) Regulation 2016/679 dated 27 April 2016 (General Data Protection Regulation or GDPR).
+- required or authorised by applicable law, including without limitation the Australian Privacy Principles under the Privacy Act 1988 (Cth), the Privacy Act, the CCPA, and the GDPR.

-We may also disclose your Personal Information to relevant Recognising Organisations who recognise OET results.
+We may disclose your Personal Information to relevant Recognising Organisations who recognise OET results.
+Those Recognising Organisations may only use the Personal Information for verifying OET results.
 See the list of Recognising Organisations at https://www.occupationalenglishtest.org/test-information/who-recognises-oet/.

-Where you consent to participate in OET Connect, i.e. OET Marketplace and hub or in like services offered by CBLA (which includes services that are a subset of the OET Marketplace and hub), we may disclose your Personal Information to other third parties who provide products and services such as:
+Where you consent to participate in OET Connect (i.e. OET Marketplace and Hub) or in like services offered by CBLA (which includes services that are a subset of the OET Marketplace and Hub), we may disclose your Personal Information to other third parties who provide services such as:

 - Recognising Organisations;